SIUH Community Park

-The Staten Island University Hospital, Community Park (SIUH Community Park) is a baseball stadium located on the north-eastern tip of Staten Island.
-The ballpark is the home of the Staten Island FerryHawks, a member of the Atlantic League of Professional Baseball and is largest stadium in the league by capacity at 7,171.
+The Staten Island University Hospital Community Park (also SIUH Community Park; formerly the Richmond County Bank Ballpark) is a baseball stadium located on the northeastern tip of Staten Island in New York City.
+The ballpark is the home of the Staten Island FerryHawks, a member of the Atlantic League of Professional Baseball, and is the largest stadium in the league by capacity, at 7,171.
+Since 2022, it has also been the home of the Wagner College Seahawks baseball team and New York University Violets baseball team.
+In addition, local high schools have the chance to play at least one game a season at the park.

 From 2001 to 2020, it hosted the Staten Island Yankees, the New York–Penn League affiliate of the New York Yankees.
-The ballpark was also previously home to the Wagner College Seahawks and the city's Pro Cricket team (New York Storm) in 2004.
-In addition, local high schools have the chance to play at least one game at SIUH Community Park.
+The ballpark was previously home to the city's Pro Cricket team, the New York Storm, in 2004.

 History

 Site

 The site on which the ballpark was built, on St. George overlooking New York Harbor, was once the site of the B&O Railroad rail yards for the City of New York, and the current stadium parking lot was the site of Major League Baseball in the 1880s.
 The New York Metropolitans of the American Association played at the St. George Grounds in 1886–1887 and the New York Giants played there while awaiting the construction of the second Polo Grounds.

 Richmond County Bank Ballpark was part of a deal with both the Yankees and New York Mets, brokered by then-Mayor Rudy Giuliani.
 Due to Major League Baseball territory rules, the Yankees and Mets have veto power over each other (and any other Major League Baseball franchise), if they want to bring an affiliated minor-league team into the New York City metropolitan area.
 The Yankees and Mets had attempted to move minor-league teams to the area in the past, only to be turned down with their rival.
 With help (and public money) from the mayor, both teams agreed to allow each other to have a minor-league team in the city in return for new stadiums.
 The Mets moved a franchise to a new stadium, called Keyspan Park (renamed Maimonides Park in 2021), in the Coney Island section of Brooklyn.

 A groundbreaking ceremony was held on June 8, 2000, upon which RCB's sponsorship was announced.
 The park opened a little more than a year later on June 24, 2001.